-OOK with 0101 sequence (balanced) We have created an arbitrary waveform representing a bit stream of 1 and 0.
+OOK with 0101 sequence (balanced): We have created an arbitrary waveform representing a bit stream of 1 and 0.
 This is called OOK1.csv.

 Load this using the AWG and use this to modulate the signal.

 Compare the results to the previous exercise